r-caamano/ebpf-tproxy-splicer/README.md

 ## Introduction
 ---
+**This repo is maintained for R&D but has been hard forked into https://github.com/netfoundry/ebpf-tproxy-splicer for use in CloudZiti Edge-Router images**
 This is a project to develop an eBPF program that utilizes tc-bpf to act as a statefull ingress FW and to redirect ingress ipv4 udp/tcp flows toward dynamically created sockets that correspond to zero trust based services on OpenZiti edge-routers.
 Those interested on how to setup an openziti development environment should visit